ritza-co/labelstudio/ner-draft.md

 </View>
 ```

 Hit save, and you'll be taken back to your data.
 Now click on a row and you can add labels manually to specific words or phrases.
+Use the helpful pre-defined shortcuts (`1`, `2`, etc) to quickly select the correct label before selecting the relevant portion of text.

 ![](https://cln.sh/9WZBul+)